stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 In the end we decided not to code generate the API methods for a variety of reasons:

-1. Although the structure type mapping logic could be reused for API parameters it is anticipated that we _will_ want to manually fiddle with the signatures of the methods, so they might as well be hand-crafted.
+* Unlike enumerations and structures which conform to a (relatively) simple set of 'rules', many of the Vulkan API methods have unique and complex behaviour.

+* We also anticipate that there will be a degree of experimentation to determine the best JNA mapping approach for each API method.
+Preferably this would be tackled as those methods are iteratively introduced to JOVE, rather than attempting to understand and implement the entire API up-front.

-2. Ideally we would like to group related API methods both for ease of finding a method and to break up the overall library.
-Obviously the header file has no notion of packaging so this grouping would have to be done manually anyway.
+* Ideally related API methods will be grouped to break up the overall Vulkan API and to co-locate methods with the associated domain objects.
+Obviously the C-based header has no notion of packaging (although the methods are grouped logically) so this would have to a manual process anyway.

-3. We also intend to document each method as it is introduced to JOVE, partially for future reference, but also to better understand the API.

-4. The number of API methods is relatively small in comparison to the number of enumerations and structures.
+* Finally the number of API methods is relatively small in comparison to the number of enumerations and structures.

+Therefore there seems little point in attempting to develop code-generation logic that only applies to a subset of cases (and often only a single method parameter).

 The generator ran in a matter of milliseconds so the code could be iteratively modified until an acceptable level of results was achieved.
-As it turned out there were only two structures that did not automatically compile, since these were for an extension we had never heard they were simply deleted.
+As it turned out there were only two structures that did not automatically compile, and since these were for an extension we had never heard they were simply deleted.

 At the time of writing (for Vulkan version 1.1.101.0) the generator produced 390 structures and 142 enumerations.
 The API consisted of 91 methods (excluding extensions) so the decision to implement methods manually was not particularly onerous.